Regularized Zero-Variance Control Variates: Introduction

 Recent control variate methods have focused on reducing the variance of \eqref{eqn:MonteCarlo} using the derivatives of the log target, $\nabla_{\vtheta} \log{p(\vtheta)}$, or some unbiased estimator of this quantity.
 Zero-variance control variates (ZV-CV) \citep{Assaraf1999,Mira2013} and control functionals (CF) \citep{Oates2017a} are two such methods.
 ZV-CV amounts to solving a linear regression problem and CF is a non-parametric alternative.
-These methods can be used as post-processing procedures after $N$ samples from $p$ have been produced along with evaluations of $\nabla_{\vtheta}\log{p(\vtheta)}$ and $\varphi(\vtheta)$ for each of the samples.
+These methods can be used as post-processing procedures after $N$ samples, not necessarily iid, from $p$ have been produced along with evaluations of $\nabla_{\vtheta}\log{p(\vtheta)}$ and $\varphi(\vtheta)$ for each of the samples.
 Often $\nabla_{\vtheta}\log{p(\vtheta)}$ is already available because derivative-based methods like Metropolis adjusted Langevin algorithm (MALA) \citep{Roberts2002,Girolami2011} or Hamiltonian Monte Carlo (HMC) \citep{Duane1987,Girolami2011} have been used in the sampling algorithm.

 The parametric approximation in ZV-CV is based on a polynomial in $\vtheta$, so the number of coefficients to estimate rapidly increases both with the polynomial order and with $d$.
 As a result of restricting to a low polynomial order, ZV-CV tends to offer less substantial improvements than CF for challenging low-dimensional applications.
 This is not surprising given the good statistical properties of CF which have been described in \citet{Oates2017,Barp2018}.
-However, CF has an $\mathcal{O}(N^3)$ computational cost and it also suffers from the curse of dimensionality with respect to $d$ due to the use of non-parametric methods.
+However, CF has an $\mathcal{O}(N^3)$ computational cost, compared to ZV-CV with has computational cost of $\mathcal{O}(N)$, and it also suffers from the curse of dimensionality with respect to $d$ due to the use of non-parametric methods.
 Some results in \citet{Oates2017a}, shown mainly in the appendices, suggest that the performance of CF compared to ZV-CV may deteriorate in higher dimensions.